| | ForewordThis pamphlet is designed to help

 water, developing in your basement; and excessive floor shrinkage

+or swelling.
 In all cases where you find flaws

 which need attention, you should notify the builder or